Herzenkin/RAG-chatbot/README.md

 This script contains next functionality:
 1. Loading Data:
     - Converts PDF pages to images and uses a Gemini VLM API to extract text.
-    - Transcribes audio from video file using AWS Whisper.
+    - Transcribes audio from video file using OpenAI Whisper.
 2. Chunking Text:
     - Splits the combined text into semantically meaningful chunks.
 3. Embedding & Storing Data: